c0zimb4tm4n/box-office-prediction/README.md

 ## Directory Summary

+**Examples:** This folder contains an example with images of how to use the tool.

 **Box-office-prediction:** This folder contains the models, data cleaning files, packages, tests and streamlit app.

 **Data:** This folder contains the data used in analyses with the latest cleaned data.